Chiaera/ResearchTrackI/assignment2/README.md

 ## Execute the file
 Using the launch file:
 ```
-# from the workspace root
 cd ~/ros2_ws

-# build the enviornment
 colcon build

-# active the enviornment
 source install/setup.bash

-# Launch the whole assignment
 ros2 launch bme_gazebo_sensors spawn_robot.launch.py
 ```
 This opens 3 `xterm` windows: